nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ## Full-Deploy Mode Installation

 "Full-Deploy Mode" allows for the most realistic virtual drone hacking simulation.
 It deploys a virtually simulated wifi network that you can interact with.
-This virtual wifi network acts as the data-link connection between the Ground Station and Drone Companion Computer, allowing for interesting attack scenarios...
+This virtual wifi network acts as the data-link connection between the Ground Station and Drone Companion Computer, allowing for interesting attack scenarios.
+When you deploy the Damn Vulnerable Drone using Full-Deploy Mode you will have access to the "Drone_Wifi" SSID and 192.168.13.0/24 network.
+The 10.13.0.0/24 network is used as the sore simulator infrastructure network (and shouldn't be targetted.)

 The system requirements to run "Full-Deploy Mode" a Kali VM with the following minimum requirements:
 * Kali Linux VM (Ubuntu 22.04 is also supported)